Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Discussion

-Basing on the fitting results, we have the angular distribution indexes of jet structure as $k_{\Gamma} = -3.34^{+0.35}_{-1.17}$, $-1.32^{+0.09}_{-0.09}$, $-0.25^{+0.18}_{-0.30}$; $k_E = -7.54^{+1.06}_{-0.31}$, $-4.69^{+0.19}_{-0.17}$, $-4.40^{+0.51}_{-0.64}$, for EP240414a, GRB 240529A, and GRB 240218A, respectively.
-All bursts possess highly relativistic jets and exhibit a pronounced attenuation of the wing component in their energy distribution, which aligns well with the results of numerical simulations.
-It is evident that $k_{\Gamma}$ and $k_E$ exhibit significant variations across different bursts.
-However, we point out that $\Gamma(\theta) \propto E_{\rm k,iso}(\theta)/M_{\rm jet}(\theta) c^2$, thus the angle-dependent mass distribution index $k_M=k_E-k_\Gamma$ characterizes the distribution of baryon loading in the jet.
-It is easy to derive that $k_M$ approximates range in $(-3,-4)$, distributed within a relatively narrow range.
-This result characterizes the mixing intensity of matter at the interface within the jet-cocoon system and from the jet head region, potentially hinting at the mechanisms of jet-cocoon interactions within collapsar.
+$k_{\Gamma}$ and $k_E$ exhibit significant variations across different bursts.
+It has suggested that the distribution of baryon loading may be a more fundamental physical quantity~\citep{Ren_Lin_ConstrainingJetLaunching_2020}.
+Because $\Gamma(\theta) \propto E_{\rm k,iso}(\theta)/M_{\rm jet}(\theta) c^2$, thus the angle-dependent mass distribution index $k_M=k_E-k_\Gamma$ characterizes the distribution of baryon loading in the jet.
+It is easy to derive that $k_M \sim -6.4, -0.4, -4.2$ for for EP240414a, GRB 240529A, and GRB 240218A, respectively.
+Baryon loading characterizes the mixing intensity of matter at the interface within the jet-cocoon system and from the jet head region, potentially hinting at the mechanisms of jet-cocoon interactions within collapsar.

-Numerical simulations of jets based on relativistic magnetohydrodynamics (RMHD) often show the jet exhibits steep decay slopes in energy and Lorentz factor beyond $\theta_c$.
-Based on~\cite{Tchekhovs_McKinney_Simulationsultrarelativisticmagnetodynamic_2008}, $k_E < -4$, potentially reaching down to $-10$; $k_\Gamma$ may have a two-segment structure ranging from gentle to steep, transitioning from $-1$ to $-2.5$.
-We note that the fitting results presented in this work are consistent with the results of RMHD jet simulations.
+In relativistic magnetohydrodynamic (RMHD) simulations of jets, the energy and Lorentz factor often exhibit steep decay slopes related to $\theta$ when beyond a critical angle $\theta_{\rm c}$.
+For example, \cite{Tchekhovs_McKinney_Simulationsultrarelativisticmagnetodynamic_2008} studied RMHD jets and showed that $k_E < -4$ and could even reach down to $-10$; $k_\Gamma$ may have a two-segment structure ranging from gentle to steep, transitioning from $-1$ to $-2.5$.
+What needs illustration is that the entrainment and instabilities within the jet may cause the distribution to become less sharp at large angles.
+Overall, the fitting results presented in this work are consistent with the RMHD jet simulations.